 This is what greats you when you walk up to the building.
 All we could think was that Mike and Frank would love this place!

 Look how tiny the grapes are!
-This is a Reisling grape, the same kind that made up the wine we bought- a dry Reisling called Zero degree that was the least sweet of any wine we tasted.
-I also purchased a bottle of grapeseed oil and some local Yancy’s Fancys Champagne Cheddar.
+This is a Reisling grape, the same kind that made up the wine we bought – a dry Reisling called Zero degree that was the least sweet of any wine we tasted.
+I also purchased a bottle of grapeseed oil along with some local Yancy’s Fancys Champagne Cheddar.
 Cause you can’t have wine without cheese!

 The brewery was okay, but none of the beers we tasted jumped out at us.
 Tim liked one of the really dark kinds (can’t remember the name) and my favorite was actually the root beer that we tasted at the end- yum!
 We both had high hopes for the Raspberry Wheat but all we kept thinking was how it wasn’t nearly as good as the Long Trail Blackberry Wheat that we get back in VT.
 How spoiled we are!
 All in all is was an enjoyable visit and a wonderful way to spend the afternoon.